paulowe/gcp/4. reliable infra - design and process/security.md

 - Limit use of "Owner" and "editor" roles
 - Consider hierarchy inheritance when assigning roles

-## Identity-Aware Proxy simplifies auhorization to Google cloud applications and VMs
+### Identity-Aware Proxy simplifies auhorization to Google cloud applications and VMs
 - Works with apps deployed BEHIND THE http(s) load balancer in on App Engine environments, Compute Engine and GKE
 - When configured, it forces users to log in
 - Admins control who can access to app
 - Allows employees to securely access web based apps without needing a VPN

-## Identity platform provides authentication as a service
+### Identity platform provides authentication as a service
 - Proides federated login that integrates with many common providers
 - Use it to provide sign-up and sign-in for your end users' applications

+## 2. Securing Machines:
+Service accounts can be used for machine or application identities to make authorized API calls
+- Create a service account and grant it one or more roles
+- Can asign that service account to VMs, GKE node pools
+- Those machines run with only the rights granted by the roles